 If you would like to enter a refuge in Thurrock or elsewhere across the country, you must first contact Essex Compass.
 They will be able to give you advice and take your details so a decision can be made about appropriate support for you.

 Do not give up your home permanently until you have obtained advice about your rights from a solicitor, our housing service, Citizens Advice or another advice agency.

 You can apply to us for housing as a homeless person.
 If you are eligible and can show you have nowhere to stay safely or return to, we will work with you to help you find somewhere else to live.

-If you have a priority need – for example, you have children, are pregnant, or the abuse has made you particularly vulnerable – we will find you immediate temporary accommodation in a safe area.
+If you have a priority need – for example, you have children or are pregnant – we will find you immediate temporary accommodation in a safe area.